snolte26/Pluto/README.md

 WIP - Connectivity with Proton Calendar is in the works.
 Eventually this will be added alongside the onboard calendar.

 ### Weather
-PyJARVIS can look up the local weather for the day, using your zip code.
+Pluto can look up the local weather for the day, using your zip code.
 The zip code can be added as an environment variable, or can be requested manually.

 Say something like `Whats the Weather like for Today` to hear the current weather

 ### Internet Functionality
-Here you can ask PyJARVIS to search the internet for something, including some math questions, trivia, conversions, and other small requests
+Here you can ask Pluto to search the internet for something, including some math questions, trivia, conversions, and other small requests

 Say something like `Who is Dick Freeland` as an example of who someone is

 ### Music
-PyJARVIS will also play music hosted onboard from wherever you tell it to look for music.
-JARVIS will play a random song for you from that music folder
+Pluto will also play music hosted onboard from wherever you tell it to look for music.
+Pluto will play a random song for you from that music folder

 Say something like `Can you Play Some Music` to listen to a random song

 ### *DESKTOP ONLY*
-Some features only make sense when PyJARVIS is running on a desktop.
+Some features only make sense when Pluto is running on a desktop.
 These include taking a screenshot, locking the screen, and minimizing/full screen windows.
-Because JARVIS runs in a terminal window, you can use the `clean` command to clear all the past requests from the session
+Because Pluto runs in a terminal window, you can use the `clean` command to clear all the past requests from the session

 `Lockdown` will lock your screen.
-You can still interact with JARVIS, but you will need to unlock the screen to interact with the rest of the computer
+You can still interact with Pluto, but you will need to unlock the screen to interact with the rest of the computer

 `Screenshot` prepares the computer to take a screenshot.
 The user will have to select the area of the screenshot